Skip to content

 What is Data Observability?

 Data observability is the ability to detect, diagnose, and resolve data quality issues before they reach dashboards or ML models.
-It treats your data pipelines like production software — with SLOs, automated tests, lineage tracking, and incident workflows.
+It treats your data pipelines like production software — with SLOs, automated tests, lineage tracking, and incident workflows across the 5 pillars: freshness, volume, schema, distribution, and lineage.
+Learn observability hands-on at /learn/data-observability or build /projects/dataguard-observability.

 Data observability is the practice of monitoring your data pipelines with the same rigor that software engineers apply to production services.
 Rather than discovering broken data when a stakeholder complains, observability systems detect anomalies automatically, surface the root cause via lineage, and trigger incident workflows — all before downstream consumers are affected.